 Several homeowners received grants to improve the appearance of their home or address code violations under the CRA's Neighborhood Improvement Program.
 Residents were able to repair septic systems, replace roofs, install fences, windows and doors, and address other issues to improve their home.
-A total of \$36,345 was spent on this program.
+A total of \$71,790 was spent on this program, doubling the amount that was spent last year.
+There is a high demand for roof replacement funding.
+Insurance companies are threatening to cancel policies if the roofs are not replaced.
 This program is an implementation of housing activities found under Focus Area 3.

 The Site Development Assistance Program provided funding for several housing development projects.
-A total of \$110,000 was spent.
+A total of \$30,000 was spent.
 Housing activities are discussed in the Plan under Focus Area 3.

 The CRA continues to cooperate with Palm Beach County Sheriff's Office to ensure a solid police presence in the district.
 The CRA rents a facility in the area for the deputies to use.
 The facility is located in an area that badly needs the police presence.
-The officers utilize the facility as needed, instead of driving away from the area, to write reports, use internet and make calls.
-Their presence and that of their cars have pushed away many bad elements. \$31,000 was spent for this program.
+The officers come there, when needed, instead of driving away from the area, to write reports, use internet and make calls.
+Their presence and that of their cars have pushed away many bad elements. \$34,000 was spent on this program.
+The CRA is working with the deputies and the community to devise a plan to prevent crime and address illegal dumping.
+Staff are working with FPL to install more streetlights in key areas to deter illegal activities.
+A request for more funding was sent to the Legislative Appropriation Committee.
+If received, the funding will be used to implement the safety plan.
 These endeavors are part of Focus Area 4 of the Plan.